-In 2019, we will mark the 75th year anniversary the Italian Campaign of World War II and the Project is seeking to place key memorials across Italy to mark this significant campaign for the Governor General’s Horse Guards.
+In 2019, we marked the 75th year anniversary the Italian Campaign of World War II and dedicated two key memorials that marked the beginning and the end of this significant campaign for the Governor General’s Horse Guards.

 2017 to 2019 – World War 2 Memorials